 Channel 10 interviewed our PhD student Oshra Betzer about our new Horizon 2020 project, which will develop a multimodal nanoparticle for structural and functional tracking of stem cells within the body.

 Click on the link below to watch!

-Our lab has recently attended the annual conference of the BIU Faculty of Engineering.
-The Faculty was enriched by numerous interesting talks, with an excellent talk given by our MSc student, Renana Opochinski, and many engaging posters, including those presented by our PhD students.
+Our lab recently attended the annual BIU Faculty of Engineering conference.
+Our MSc student, Renana Opochinski, gave an excellent talk, and our PhD students presented posters.
 See more under the Lab Life tab in the main Menu.